PaddlePaddle/PaddleHelix/README.md

 <img src="./.github/paddlehelix_features.jpg" align="middle" />
 </p>

 * Rich examples and applications: PaddleHelix provides frequently used components such as networks, datasets, and pre-trained models.
-Researchers can easily use those components to build up their models and systems.
+Users can easily use those components to build up their models and systems.
 PaddleHelix also provides multiple applications, such as compound property prediction, drug-target interaction, and so on.

 ----